-However, many councils are now producing policies and guidelines for residents to replace the grass on their verge with low growing plants to create nature strips.
-Some councils actively promote this planting as party of their strategy to increase shade and environmental diversity.
+However, many councils are now producing policies and guidelines for residents to replace the grass on their verge with low growing plants to create more diverse nature strips.
+A few councils actively promote this planting as part of their strategy to increase shade and environmental diversity.

 Conflict on the Verge

 The complexity of public attitudes towards verges becomes apparent when there is a dispute.

 Cars parking on the verge and across driveways, neglected weedy verges, verges blocked so pedestrians must walk on the road, dogs owners not picking up after their pets, are common gripes.

 Some people object to strangers congregating on the footpath in front of their house, or consider any kerbside parking in front of their house as being for themselves and their visitors to use, and are annoyed by neighbours or strangers parking there.